rodispantelis/EdgeVector/README.md

 # Edge Vector representation

-Edge Vector representation is a novel method of representing graphs.
-It was introduced in [1].
+Edge Vector representation is a novel method of representing graphs, see [1] and [2].
 The advantage of this representation is the minimum requirement in memory usage, in comparison to competition.
 Also encoding a graph in Edge Vector or decoding the graph elements from the representation is efficient with polynomial complexity.

 Use Edge Vector online Coder-Decoder [here.](https://rodispantelis.github.io/EdgeVector/index2.html)